PatrickBziuk/seez/src/content/books/de/licht-am-ende-der-zeilen.md

 ---
 title: >-
-  The title "Licht am Ende der Zeilen" translates to "Light at the End of the Lines" in English.

-  In German, it would be: "Der Titel 'Licht am Ende der Zeilen' wird ins Englische als 'Light at the End of the Lines' übersetzt."
+  The translation of the title is: "Der Titel 'Licht am Ende der Zeilen' wird ins Englische als 'Light at the End of the Lines' übersetzt."
 subtitle: Eine literarisch-emotionale Reise
 tags:
   - literatur